 Do you need to change the name of items directly in the Pivot Table?
-When working in Pivot Tables you sometimes get data which uses inconvenient names for items e.g. you can have the day of the week shown as 1,2,3 etc instead of Monday, Tuesday etc.
+When working in Pivot Tables you sometimes get data which uses inconvenient names for items e.g. you can have the day of the week shown as 1,2,3 etc. instead of Monday, Tuesday etc. You can change this directly on the Pivot Table and it will remember it in the future.

 If you cannot change the underlying database, it is useful to realise that you can change the name of items directly in the Pivot Table and it will remember your preference from then on.